crondog/arch-flo/README.md

 Since the MSMFB_SW_REFRESHER does not seem to be working i wrote this instead.
 Just compile and put in you ~/ or whereever so xinit can run it.

+## Enabling ADB and RNDIS (reverse USB tethering)
+1: Create this link for ADB to be able to find the shell, etc. ln -s / /system

+2: Add the included systemd-tmpfiles config files.
+They go in /etc/tmpfiles.d, and require a reboot to apply them.

+ADB shell works, but you will need to set the size ($COLUMNS and $LINES) and terminal type ($TERM) manually.

+To use RNDIS, plug the Nexus into a computer and bridge the virtual ethernet adapter with your local network.
+Then, bring up the link and get an address as usual.
+The interface name should be 'usb0'.

 # Kernel stuff

 You can use the kernel from here https://github.com/crondog/kernel_msm